milonmaze/privacy-terms-observatory-beta/www.digitalocean.com/legal/privacy-policy.md

 9. Your Data Protection Rights Under the General Data Protection Regulation (GDPR)

-If you are a resident of the EEA, you have the following data protection rights:
+If you are a resident of the EEA, Switzerland, or the United Kingdom (“UK”), you have the following data protection rights:

 If you wish to access, correct, update, or request deletion of your personal information, you can do so at any time by emailing privacy@digitalocean.com.
-To exercise your rights to deletion of your personal data under the GDPR, you can deactivate and purge your account in your control panel settings (https://cloud.digitalocean.com/settings).
+To exercise your rights to deletion of your personal data under the GDPR or other data protection laws, you can deactivate and purge your account in your control panel settings (https://cloud.digitalocean.com/settings).
 All account data will be deleted within 90 days of purging.
 In addition, you can object to the processing of your personal data, ask us to restrict the processing of your personal data, or request portability of your personal data.
 Again, you can exercise these rights by emailing privacy@digitalocean.com.
 You have the right to opt-out of marketing communications we send you at any time.
 You can exercise this right by clicking on the “unsubscribe” or “opt-out” link in the marketing emails we send you.
 To opt-out of other forms of marketing, please contact us by emailing privacy@digitalocean.com.
 Similarly, if we have collected and process your personal data with your consent, then you can withdraw your consent at any time.
 Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect the processing of your personal data conducted in reliance on lawful processing grounds other than consent.